Shell USA: Polybutylene lawsuit

 Between 1978 and 1995, Shell Oil produced polybutylene pipes, which corrode when exposed to chlorine.
 A class action lawsuit was filed in 1995 against Shell Oil when the polybutylene pipes caused flooding in many households in the U.S. and Canada.
 The settlement required Shell Oil to pay for the re-installation of piping for millions of houses for claims filed through May 2009.

 Campaign violations

-About 6,000 Shell workers and contractors were instructed to attend a Trump speech held on August 13, 2019, or take the day off without pay, losing about $700 from overtime and per diem.
+About 6,000 Shell workers and contractors were instructed to attend a Donald Trump speech held on August 13, 2019, or take the day off without pay, losing about $700 from overtime and per diem.
 During his address, Trump called out specific union leaders to declare their voting loyalty.
-Many of the union leaders present were not consulted prior to the event and memos sent to contractor management forbade any protest.
+Many of the union leaders present were not consulted before the event, and memos sent to contractor management forbade any protest.
 Federal law prohibits a corporation from making a contribution.